Jixi Heilongjiang, China Travel Guide

 Jixi's most renowned landmark is a born wonder: Xingkai Lake, shared with Russia.

-This vast freshwater lake forms part of a national nature reserve, recognized for its extensive wetlands, migratory bird populations, and scenic beauty.
+This vast freshwater lake forms part of a national nature reserve, known for its extensive wetlands, migratory bird populations, and scenic beauty.
 Its sheer size and tranquil environment present a powerful natural experience.

 Consider using GetYourGuide for potential tour options in other regions or for general travel ideas.